krosaen/ml-study/learning_log.md

 - Visualize C->Q using side-by-side box-plots
 - Examine C->C using tables and conditional percentages within explanatory variable values
 - Examine Q->Q using scatter plots, placing explanatory variable on x-axis
+- Examine a 3rd dimension on a scatter plot by labelling each point with its category
+- Interpret the linear correlation two variables by looking at a scatter plot and the correlation coefficient.
+You should be able to get a sense of whether they are linearly related, and if so, whether it's a positive or negative relationship.
+The correlation coefficient quantifies the strength of the correlation as it's hard to assess this precisely by eye-balling it.

 #### Role-type